merll/docker-map/docs/guide/containers/maps.rst

 Image
 """""
 The :attr:`~dockermap.map.config.ContainerConfiguration.image` simply sets the image to instantiate the container(s) from.
-If :attr:`~dockermap.map.config.ContainerConfiguration.repository` is set on the parent :class:`~dockermap.map.config.ContainerConfiguration`, it will be used as a prefix to the image name.
+If :attr:`~dockermap.map.container.ContainerMap.repository` is set on the parent :class:`~dockermap.map.container.ContainerMap`, it will be used as a prefix to the image name.

-For example, if you have a local registry under ``registry.example.com``, you likely do not want to name each of your images separately as ``registry.example.com/image1``, ``registry.example.com/image2``, and so on.
+For example, if you have a local registry under `registry.example.com`, you likely do not want to name each of your images separately as ``registry.example.com/image1``, ``registry.example.com/image2``, and so on.
 Instead, just set the :attr:`~dockermap.map.config.ContainerConfiguration.repository` to ``registry.example.com`` and use image names ``image1``, ``image2`` etc.